-The EG \babayaga\ was originally developed for the precise simulation of large-angle Bhabha scattering at low energy $e^+e^-$ colliders, with center of mass energy up to 10 GeV.
-It was later extended to simulate also $\mu^+\mu^-$ and $\gamma\gamma$ final states in the same energy regime.
-For the sake of clarity, in this section we focus on Bhabha scattering as reference process to discuss the theoretical framework of the generator.
+The \babayaga\ event generator was originally developed for the precise simulation of large-angle Bhabha scattering at low-energy $\mathrm{e}^+\mathrm{e}^-$ colliders, with centre-of-mass energies up to $10\UGeV$.
+It was later extended to simulate $\mu^+\mu^-$ and $\gamma\gamma$ final states in the same energy regime.
+For the sake of clarity, in this section we focus on Bhabha scattering as a reference process to discuss the theoretical framework of the generator.

-In its first version \cite{CarloniCalame:2000pz,CarloniCalame:2001ny}, the generator relied upon a QED Parton Shower (PS) to account for the LL photonic corrections, resummed up to all orders in perturbation theory.
-The PS is a MC algorithm which gives an exact iterative solution of the Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) equation in QED for the non-singlet QED structure function (SF) $D(x,Q^2)$, which reads
+In its first version \cite{CarloniCalame:2000pz,CarloniCalame:2001ny}, the generator relied on a QED parton shower (PS) to account for the LL photonic corrections, resummed up to all orders in perturbation theory.
+The PS is a MC algorithm that gives an exact iterative solution of the Dokshitzer--Gribov--Lipatov--Altarelli--Parisi (DGLAP) equation in QED for the non-singlet QED structure function $D(x,Q^2)$, which reads

-where $P_+(x)$ is the regularized Altarelli-Parisi vertex, $x$ is the fraction of energy lost because of radiation and $Q^2$ is the scale of the process.
-The QED SFs account for photon radiation emitted by both initial-state and final-state fermions and allow to include the universal virtual and real photonic corrections, resummed up to all orders of perturbation theory.
-The advantage of the PS solution is that the kinematics of the emitted photons can be recovered (within some approximation) and hence an exclusive event generation can be performed, {\em i.e.} all the momenta of the final state particles (fermions and an indefinite number of photons) can be reconstructed.
+where $P_+(x)$ is the regularized Altarelli--Parisi vertex, $x$ is the fraction of energy lost because of radiation, and $Q^2$ is the scale of the process.
+The QED structure functions account for photon radiation emitted by both initial- and final-state fermions and allow the inclusion of universal virtual and real photonic corrections, resummed up to all orders of perturbation theory.
+The advantage of the PS solution is that the kinematics of the emitted photons can be recovered (within some approximation) and hence an exclusive event generation can be performed, \ie all the momenta of the final-state particles (fermions and an indefinite number of photons) can be reconstructed.